Megan Robbins, Ph.D.

 Current Graduate Students

 Monica Beals, M.A. is a doctoral student in the Social/Personality area of Psychology at UCR.
 She received her Bachelor’s degree in Psychology from the University of Arizona and her Master’s degree in Clinical Health Psychology from Northern Arizona University.
 While earning her education at the University of Arizona, Monica had the opportunity to work with the EAR software in the lab of Dr. Matthias Mehl and is excited to continue utilizing this data collection technique.
 Monica’s current research interests focus on social interactions (word use, such as I-talk versus we-talk) and social nuances (expressive behavior) as they relate to chronic pain.

 Arlene Sagastume, M.A. is a doctoral student in the Social/Personality Psychology program at UC Riverside.
 She received her BA in Honor’s Psychology at Cal State Northridge, and her MA in Psychology at Cal State Los Angeles.
 Her master’s thesis investigated the intersectionality of cultural and gender identity conflicts, graduate stressors such as the imposter phenomenon, and well-being among young Latina women in Los Angeles.
 Arlene’s goal is to understand the mental and physical factors that contribute to success in higher education for underrepresented minorities from low income communities.

 Affiliated Graduate Students

-Komi German, M.A. is a graduate student in the Social/Personality Psychology program at UCR.
+Komi German, M.A. is a doctoral candidate in the Social/Personality Psychology program at UCR.
 She collaborates with the OBSERVE Lab to examine interpersonal processes involved in the role of mentoring in graduate students’ careers.